 How an NFL Player’s Advocacy for Duchenne Is Touching the Lives of Children

-Advocacy Most people know Clay Matthews as the superstar Green Bay Packers linebacker with long, blonde hair and a trademark predator-sack celebration — I know Matthews as a person with a soft heart and a real passion for evoking change.
+Advocacy Most people know Clay Matthews as the Green Bay Packers linebacker.
+I know Matthews as a person with a soft heart, and a passion for advocacy.

 Matthews is a champion for boys with Duchenne muscular dystrophy.
 Duchenne is a progressive muscle-wasting disease that primarily affects boys.
 By the time boys with Duchenne come of age, they can only watch in pain from the seat of a wheelchair as everyone around them moves flawlessly through life.
 As someone with this awful disease, I know what that feeling is like.